Carlos Monzón: Boxing beginnings

 Monzón had his first amateur fight on 2 October 1959.
 This first fight ended in a draw.
 Three years later, after a 73-6-8 amateur record, he became a professional.
 His first professional bout was held on 6 February 1963.
 He knocked out his opponent in the second round.
+Reflecting on his early professional career, Monzón recalled how "Initially, I couldn't even afford boxing boots and got infections in my feet."
 In 1966, he won the Argentine middleweight title.
 In 1967, he won the South American middleweight title.
 After this success, Argentine boxing promoter Juan Carlos Lectoure pushed him into the international boxing scene by organizing fights with foreign boxers such as Douglas Huntley, Charles Austin, Johnny Brooks, Harold Richardson, Tommy Bethea, Bennie Briscoe (a ten-round tie) Manoel Severino and Eddy Pace.

-World middleweight champion Nino Benvenuti had long had a distinguished career that included championships in 2 divisions and 2 wins in 3 bouts vs all-time great Emile Griffith.
+World middleweight champion Nino Benvenuti had long had a distinguished career that included championships in 2 divisions and 2 wins vs all-time great Emile Griffith.
 He had lost the year before to American Tom Bethea in Australia, but in an actual title fight in Yugoslavia, he avenged that loss.

 Nobody expected Monzón to beat Benvenuti in their title match (very few knew of him).
 Yet Monzón applied pressure from the start, and in the 12th, a right hand landed perfectly on Benvenuti's chin, and the title changed hands.
 Monzón also beat Benvenuti in a rematch, this time in only three rounds in Monte Carlo when Benvenuti's seconds threw in the towel.